Kapilbhaskar5060/yowsup/README.md

 # License:

-As of January 1, 2015 yowsup is licensed under the GPLv3+: http://www.gnu.org/licenses/gpl-3.0.html.
+As of January 1, 2015 rows up is licensed under the GPLv3+: http://www.gnu.org/licenses/gpl-3.0.html.